JBroks/unicornattractor_issue_tracker/README.md

 List of features to be implemented in the future:

+- improvement to the registration and login system, to make username case insensitive;

 - additional filters by e.g. a user who added it, by date added;

 - adding sorting feature to tables;